 From Tocqueville by Khaled Mattawa.
 Copyright © 2010 by Khaled Mattawa.
 Used by permission of New Issues Press.

 Born in Benghazi, Libya, in 1964, Khaled Mattawa is a poet and translator of contemporary Arabic poetry.
-He currently serves as a Chancellor of the Academy of American Poets.
+He served as a Chancellor of the Academy of American Poets from 2014 to 2020.

 Date Published: 2010-01-01